wp-plugins/imajize/README.txt

 == Upgrade Notice ==

 = 1.0 =
-* Just a readme update
+* Readme update
+* Icon and banner for retina screens